 The purpose of this policy is to identify guidelines for the use of the Coalition technologies and communications systems.
 This policy establishes a minimum standard that must be upheld and enforced by users of the Coalition's technologies and communications systems.
-Sub-recipients of the Coalition must have an equivalent level of security and policy and procedure standards.
+Subrecipients of the Coalition must have an equivalent level of security and policy and procedure standard.